grokkingnix/bourne-to-blog/README.md

 Bourne to Blog is meant to be simple and easy to use, these are the features currently implemented:

-1. Convert / Build blog posts from Markdown files
+1. Generate blog posts from Markdown files
 2. Publish blog posts to a public web server via SFTP
 3. Build and publish RSS feed
 4. Build and publish posts page